“Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked.” (Ephesians 6:16, KJV)

 We must start with our children early.
 We must teach them in Sunday school, teach them that there is one God, His name is Jesus, that He loved us so greatly that He came, lived, died for our sins.
 We must teach that He rose again, with victory over death that we might have life in Him forevermore.
 They need to know of His Word, of His Works, of His mercy and grace.
 They need to hold the shield and how to raise it alongside their sword.

 We can’t wait until they get to the youth group, the young adult class and hope the youth leader is cool enough to impress them.
 They need to know this Apostolic faith is worth living for, worth fighting for, and worth dying for.
-They need to us live it, to know that it is worth picking up every day and that is works.
+They need us to live it, to know that it is worth picking up every day and that is works.
 That by living the way we do gives us power, it gives us victory.
 We must live it and teach it “With it, or on It”.

 Generations of Apostolic have carried the shield into battle.
 It has been wielded through many trials and tribulations.
 It has carried them through every battle.
 And it still works today, quenching every fiery dart of the wicked flings at us.
 By soaking our faith in the living water of Jesus Christ and the renewed anointing of the Spirit we have the victory.
 We only need to hold onto our faith.